-The lease sale is not unique or unusual.
-Oil and gas leasing and post-lease development have been ongoing in the United States, including portions of eastern Colorado, for more than a century.
+Leasing is not unique or unusual.
+Oil and gas leasing and post-lease development have been ongoing in the United States, including portions of northwestern Colorado, for more than a century.
 The BLM has experience implementing similar actions in similar areas.
-The environmental effects on the human environment are considered in the corresponding RMP/FEISs.
-Oil and gas exploration and drilling operations are regulated for health and safety through other agencies of local, state and federal governments.
+The environmental effects to the human environment are considered in the corresponding WRFO and KFO RMP FEIS and the 2015 GRSG ARMPA FEIS, and the additional analysis in the EA.
+Oil and gas exploration and drilling operations are regulated for health and safety through other agencies of local, state, and federal governments.
 There are no predicted effects on the human environment that are considered to be highly uncertain or involve unique or unknown risks.